 Behind the scenes, Barrick has been singled out [1,2] as the company most involved in the lobbying effort to stop private member’s bill C-300.
 This bill would withdraw government funding and diplomatic support for companies found – after an investigation – to be abusing human rights or violating international environmental norms.

-Barrick has some cause for worry: last year, the Norwegian Pension fund divested $230 million from Barrick for ethical reasons, especially related to their mine in Papua New Guinea.
+Barrick has some cause for worry: In 2013, Chilean authorities shut down construction at Barrick’s Pascua Lama project because of the project’s destruction of nearby glaciers and pollution of precious water resources.
+In 2009, the Norwegian Pension fund divested $230 million from Barrick for ethical reasons, especially related to their mine in Papua New Guinea.
 And when Swiss Research firm Covalace compiled both quantitative and qualitative data – spanning seven years and 581 companies – they listed Barrick as the 12 least ethical company in the world.

 For more information about Barrick Gold, check out protestbarrick.net.